-Different tools will support different approaches.
-Often a combination of approaches is also used.
+A combination of approaches is also used in many cases.

-No matter the approach, we'd provide tools and dashboards to people so they can easily find data that was not tagged appropriately so the data can be cleansed.
+No matter the approach, we'd provide tools and dashboards to people to easily find data that was not tagged appropriately so the data can be cleansed.

 Some organizations feel like that they need to get very precise with these categories.
 So for a particular category, for example Capitalization they won't just label a feature with "Capital budget" or "Operating budget" but rather will try to estimate a percentage of the Feature that fits into each category (eg Feature is 33.3% capital budget, and the rest operating).